Hyperkinetic Disorders F90 - ICD10 Description, World Health Organization

 Attention-Deficit/Hyperactivity Disorder - Diagnostic Criteria, American Psychiatric Association

-This disorder must be present by age 12, and in 60%-70% of patients it persists into adulthood.
+This disorder must be present before age 7, and in 60%-70% of patients it persists into adulthood.
 It is characterized by inattention, hyperactivity, and/or impulsivity.
 Many children have just inattention (attention deficit disorder [ADD] and not attention deficit hyperactivity disorder [ADHD]).
 Surprisingly, individuals with ADD or ADHD can concentrate well on activities that really interest them (e.g., computer games), but quickly become bored with routine activities (e.g., school).
 Many of these individuals develop oppositional defiant disorder in childhood.
 In adulthood, much of the hyperactivity disappears, but their impulsivity and inattention often persists.
 Some adults with adult ADD have been wildly successful, but usually adult ADD interferes with vocational and social performance.

 An individual diagnosed with attention-deficit/hyperactivity disorder needs to meet all of the following criteria: